grame-cncm/faust/tests/compile-tests/README.md

 - `faust` must be available from the command line or from the `build/bin` folder.
 It must be compiled with all backends but the `interp` backend.

 ### What's being done
-All examples found is the `examples` folder are compiled using all the available backends (apart the `interp` backend).
+All examples found is the `examples` and `regression` folders are compiled using all the available backends (apart the `interp` backend).
 In addition and for the c, cpp and ocpp backends, the output is also compiled using the available compilers.

 Type `make help` for details on the available targets.